rede97/ryzenai-rs/README.md

 source env.sh
 ```

-### 1. ResNet Demo
+### 1. ResNet Example
+[ResNet 示例]
-This demo shows how to use the ONNX Runtime to load a ResNet model and run inference on the CIFAR-10 dataset.
+This example demonstrates how to use ONNX Runtime to load a ResNet model and perform inference on the CIFAR-10 dataset.

 Reference: [Getting Started Example](https://github.com/amd/RyzenAI-SW/tree/main/tutorial/getting_started_resnet)